JarryShaw/PyPCAPKit/README.rst

 with `DictDumper`_ as its formatted output dumper.

-Unlike popular PCAP file extractors, such as `Scapy`_, `DPKT`_, `PyShark`_, and etc, ``pcapkit`` uses **streaming** strategy to read input files.
-That is to read frame by frame, decrease occupation on memory, as well as enhance efficiency in some way.
+Unlike popular PCAP file extractors, such as `Scapy`_, `DPKT`_, `PyShark`_, and etc, ``pcapkit`` is designed to be much more comprehensive, which means it is able to provide more detailed information about the packet, as well as a more *Pythonic* interface for users to interact with.

 Module Structure
 ----------------